nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 `Models`,

-* stores a `InventoryModel` and a `DeliveryModel` that represents the model for Inventory and Delivery respectively.
+* stores a map of Models(eg. InventoryModel and DeliveryModel)
+* Each model stores the current state of the Book(eg. InventoryModel stores the current state of the InventoryBook)
 * used for undo/redo feature

 `Model`